krashanoff/quake/README.md

 # quake
-Our entry in the Congressional App Challenge, developed on the Android Studio and SDK.
+Our entry in the Congressional App Challenge, developed on Android Studio.

 > Developed by:
 * Jessica Gerwin